Skip to content

 How to Prevent Grease Fires

-There continues to be fire incidents involving the mechanical extraction systems of commercial kitchens.
-Given the presence of heat and high fuel loads, fires in kitchens are not uncommon.
-However, when the incident extends into the mechanical exhaust system, safety risks and building impacts can rapidly escalate, sometimes resulting in devastating and widespread damage.
 These high-intensity fires move and spread rapidly, are difficult to locate and extinguish, and are susceptible to remote re-ignition and break-out.
 The single most important thing you can do to keep your systems safe is to regularly inspect and keep the system clean.
 Make sure you are correctly insured, and discuss with your cleaning contractor any safety hazards or compliance issues in your system.

 Shepherd Filters have tackled the problem and now provide a safe, reliable, simple solution for the marketplace that substantially reduces the grease load, improves hood-system maintenance, prevents fires, and helps manage fire risks while lowering costs — a solution that retrofits very easily within existing kitchen systems.